 In 2010, the third generation of refurbished weighing-bucket Belfort gages was installed in the network, replacing the TattleTale-8 data loggers and chart drives with Campbell CR200 data loggers (Campbell Scientific Inc., Logan, Utah) and cell modems.
 This model of data logger has non-volatile memory.
 If the power is lost to the logger, the time, date, program, and 10-minute precipitation and battery voltage are stored in memory.
 When power is restored to a data logger, it will return to operating condition.
 The data are both transmitted to an ISWS computer on an hourly basis and are stored on the Campbell data logger.
-The new data loggers and modems are powered by a 12volt absorbent glass mat (agm) battery with solar recharge.
+The new data loggers and modems are powered by a 12-volt absorbent glass mat (agm) battery with solar recharge.
 Data loggers are programmed to activate the modem at the top of the hour only if the battery has 12 volts or more of power, so that if the battery drops below this threshold, it is still able to power the data logger.
 A computer at the ISWS is programmed to retrieve the data at the top of the hour and append the data to an existing file.
 This file is then displayed on the web.
 If a battery at a specific site falls below 12-volts, the data are retrieved when the battery charge is restored to above threshold values by either solar energy or manually by changing the battery with a fully charged battery.

 Using 7-watt flex solar panels and dipole antennas, most gage sites have sufficient solar exposure and cell-phone coverage to transmit hourly.
-The gage at Site #7, while having strong cell-phone coverage, only sends data at midnight as wireless usage in the area seems to prohibit routine hourly transmission.
-Rigid 10-watt solar panels have been connected to several gages (#2, #3, #4, #6, #7, #8, #10, #15, and #21) to obtain adequate solar exposure for power generation during the winter months, minimizing the need to download data manually.
-Wilson antennas were installed at a number of gages to provide for more reliable data transmission (#2, #3, #4, #5, #7, #8, #10, #12, #13, #14, #19, #21, and #25) and an omni antenna at #17, #18, and #22.
+The gage at Site 7, while having strong cell-phone coverage, sends data only at midnight as wireless usage in the area seems to prohibit routine hourly transmission.
+Rigid 10-watt solar panels have been connected to nine gages (3, 4, 7, 8, 10, 12, 15, 19, and 21) to obtain adequate solar exposure for power generation during the winter, minimizing the need to download data manually.
+Wilson antennas were installed at a number of gages to provide for more reliable data transmission (2, 3, 5, 7, 8, 10, 14, 15, 21, and 25), an omni antenna at 4, 17, 18, and 22, and dipole antennas at the remaining sites.
 A PolyPhaser in-line surge filter has been added to most Wilson antennas to reduce susceptibility to electrical surges.
 A grounding rod has been added to most gages.
 The new gage system precludes the necessity of chart drives, and thus all were removed from the refurbished gages.

 Figure 2.
-The Cook County 25-site raingage network for Water Years 1990-2014.
+The Cook County 25-site raingage network for WYs 1990-2016.
 City of Chicago indicated by shading.